matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 consent for sending 3PID details in plain-text to the identity server.

-When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body (even when using the `"m.none"` algorithm value).
+When performing a lookup, the pepper and hashing algorithm the client used must be part of the request body (even when using the `"none"` algorithm value).
 If they do not match what the server has on file (which may be the case if the pepper was changed right after the client's request for it), then the server must inform the client that they need to query the hash details